-We recognise however that, on occasion, there may be times when partners including schools have concerns about aspects of the Teaching School Hub's work, systems or services.
+We recognise however that, on occasion, there may be times when schools or Early Career Teachers have concerns about aspects of the Teaching School Hub's Appropriate Body Service work, systems or services.
 When this happens, it is important that these concerns (and, if appropriate, complaints/grievances) are raised as quickly as possible.
 It is for this reason that we have developed this policy and procedure.

-Our Policy requires the Teaching School Hub to make every effort to resolve a concern/complaint at local level.
+Our policy requires the Teaching School Hub to make every effort to resolve a concern/complaint at local level.
 L.E.A.D.
 Teaching School Hub will deal with a concern/complaint raised objectively and as quickly, sympathetically and effectively as possible.
 Our aim is to address all concerns/complaints as soon as possible after they arise and to resolve matters amicably at an early stage.
 With that in mind, complainants will be asked at the outset what they think might resolve the issue.
-For this reason, we have a Five-Stage Procedure which we follow in the event of a complaint or grievance.
+For this reason, we have a Four-Stage Procedure which we follow in the event of a complaint or grievance.